lammps/lammps/doc/src/Speed_kokkos.rst

   significantly on the hardware in use and the simulated system and pair style.
-* When running on Intel hardware, KOKKOS is not as fast as the USER-INTEL package, which is optimized for x86 hardware (not just from Intel) and compilation with the Intel compilers.
-The USER-INTEL package also can increase the vector length of vector instructions by switching to single or mixed precision mode.
+* When running on Intel hardware, KOKKOS is not as fast as the INTEL package, which is optimized for x86 hardware (not just from Intel) and compilation with the Intel compilers.
+The INTEL package also can increase the vector length of vector instructions by switching to single or mixed precision mode.